 Good old Keds!
 They’ve been around since 1916 and are the staple dance shoe of swing dancers all over the globe.
 Keds are affordable, comfy and light and could be seen being worn by many original swing dancers back in the day.
 Keds come in a variety of colours (although the classic white shoe is the most versatile) and are available for both men and women.
 Yeah, you can get the $4 replicas from your local discount store but they will never last as long as a pair of Keds OR be as comfy.
 Mine lasted 10 years!
 Vans are another similar alternative and some styles come in a slip on shoe.
 If you buy your Keds or Vans from the states, try a friend’s pair on here to make sure your size is right.

-Dancestore carry the very popular Aris Allen line of dance shoes.
-They are designed by swing dancers FOR swing dancers who saw the need for a shoe that was stylish, performance-oriented AND affordable.
+Dancestore carry the Aris Allen line of dance shoes.
+One of the first shoe lines designed by swing dancers for swing dancers who saw the need for a shoe that was stylish, performance-oriented and affordable.
 The soles on their Ked-like sneaker line are specially designed to let you feel the floor while being able to perform the maneuvers swing dancing requires without sticking.
 There is something to suit everyone and most of the dress shoes are based on original shoe designs from the 1930s and 40s and look great!
 Many Perth leads own a pair of white captoes.
-There are some Australian retailers of AA so check out their website.

 During the 1990s Re-mix started visiting shoe factories with some of its original vintage shoes in tow, seeking a way to preserve the elegant styles of another era.
 They currently carry over 85 faithful reproductions of classic shoes from the 1910s to the early 1960s.
 Their shoes are not only popular among swing dancers but with vintage lifestyle enthusiasts, film-makers and stylish folks who love unique, comfortable shoes.
 Their ladies heeled shoes are especially popular amongst Balboa dancers.
 Pricey but good quality.